core-interaction/core-interaction.github.io/topic/flexbox/index.md

 These tell the child items to… [grow](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow) or [shrink](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink), if necessary—defining the amount of available/remaining space in the container an element should take up.
 (I like to think of these as bento boxes.)

 It takes a *unitless* proportional value (think fractions or a factor/multiplier).
-If you give one flexed child `flex-grow: 1;` it will take up all the extra space; another element with `flex-grow: 2;` would then take twice as much of that space as the first one (the available space with 3 total units).
+If you give one flexed child `flex-grow: 1;` it will take up all the extra space; another element with `flex-grow: 2;` would then take twice as much of that space as the first one (the available space with 3 total units):

 {% include figure.html src='/example/flex-grow-shrink/demo' height='74rem' %}